Road Accident Small Claims Limit For Personal Injury From 31 May 2021

 Free Online Specialist Solicitor Help

-Should you be uncertain if your claim is a small claim or not – we offer free online specialist solicitor help to determine whether your claim should be a small claim or a larger one in which you can use a solicitor to help you claim.
+Should you be uncertain if your claim is a small claim or not – we offer free online / telephone specialist solicitor help.
+You can ask a question and we can help determine whether your claim should be a small claim or a larger one in which you can use a solicitor to help you claim.

 Remember – you can have your solicitor’s fees paid by the party at fault in addition to your compensation.